![]() |

 After a couple week sabbatical the construction

-8th of December.
-Admittedly, we were still fighting cold
+on the 8th of December.
+Admittedly, we were still fighting

-(yep, below zero fahrenheit) and even more snow.
-But the
+cold (yep, below zero fahrenheit) and even more snow.
+But

 they would work through the winter as long as the wind chill